Wyko/essential_deathworlders/content/books/good-training/8-fetch.md

 "Because he loves you, Regaari."
 Baseball gave him a rueful grin, "And he’s afraid of what you may think of him right now."

-Regaari chose his words carefully. "…I think he’s incredibly dangerous, If I am to be honest."
+Regaari chose his words carefully. "...I think he’s incredibly dangerous, If I am to be honest."

 Baseball smiled sadly, "You’re not wrong.
 And sometimes, he’s afraid of what he’s become these days.
 Believe me, I get it.
-‘Horse…" He paused and gathered his thoughts, "He’s got a *lotta* anger, man.
+‘Horse..."
+He paused and gathered his thoughts, "He’s got a *lotta* anger, man.
 More than he ever lets on.
 And if there is anything at all that is *absofuckinglutely* guaranteed to set him off it’s hurting the helpless."

 "But that, I mean," Regaari gestured helplessly—almost frightened—at the remains, "How?"